tombenke/easer/README.md

 ## Installation

-The easer can be used both as a standalone application server as well as a server module, embedded into a bigger application.

-In case you want to use it as an application server, install in global mode:
+The `easer` is made to as a standalone application server, so it's preferred installation is:

 ```bash
     npm install -g easer